William Punch: First World War

 After the outbreak of the First World War, Punch enlisted in the Australian Imperial Force at Goulburn on 31 December 1915.
 Unlike many Aboriginal and Torres Strait Islander people who enlisted, Punch openly declared his identity as 'Aboriginal'.

 After training locally, he joined the 17th reinforcements to the 1st Battalion.
 He boarded the HMAT Ceramic on 14 April 1916, arriving in Egypt to train at Tel-el-Kebir.

 At the end of July, he then went to England before sailing for France, where he joined the 1st Battalion in Erie Camp west of Ypres in Belgium.
 It is recorded that Punch committed the crime of "Losing by neglect his General Coat valued at 30/3” on 11 November 1916.
-He was described as popular among the men and as the ‘mascot’ of his battalion.
+He was described as popular among the men and as the 'mascot' of his battalion.

 In September his battalion were in the front line, where he sustained a shrapnel wound to the head.
 After recovering in Boulogne, he re-joined his battalion who soon moved back to France.
 He was evacuated again with trench foot, returning to the battalion again in April 1917, where he was shot in his right buttock.
 Developing several other conditions, he deteriorated at Mont Dore Military Hospital and died of pneumonia on 29 August, at the age of 37.
-Shortly before medical staff helped him dictate his will, which he signed with an “X”.
+Shortly before medical staff helped him dictate his will, which from weakness due to illness, he signed with an “X”.

-He was buried with full military honours in East Cemetery at Boscombe in Bournemouth, plot X. 3.
-185 with a firing party from the New Zealand Engineers.
+He was buried with full military honours with a firing party from the New Zealand Engineers.
 Wreaths were sent by friends, patients and medical staff who cared for Punch.